unt-libraries/untl-schemas/unixFileOutput/README.md

 file program was run.

 ### Mime-Type Element ###
-The `<mimetype>` child element is a string containing the mime-type of the file.
+The `<mimeType>` child element is a string containing the mime-type of the file.

 ### Magic Location ###
 The `<magicLocation>` child element is a string containing the magic location of